Silvana Sciarra

 Silvana Sciarra (born 24 July 1948) is an Italian jurist and academic.
-She has been a judge of the Constitutional Court of Italy since 11 November 2014 and serves as its president since 20 September 2022.
+She served as a judge of the Constitutional Court of Italy from November 2014 to November 2023 and served as its president from 20 September 2022 to 11 November 2023.

 Career

 Sciarra was born in Trani.
 She taught European Labour and Social Law at the European University Institute between 1994 and 2003.
 She was a professor of labour law at the University of Florence and the University of Siena before being appointed to the Constitutional Court by the Italian Parliament on 6 November 2014.
 In the parliamentary election she obtained 630 out of a necessary 570 votes.
 She was sworn in on 11 November 2014.

-She is the first woman elected by the Italian Parliament as a Judge of the Constitutional Court.
+She is the first woman elected by the Italian Parliament as a judge of the Constitutional Court.
 Previously, she was a Harkness Fellow at UCLA and Harvard Law School (1974-1976).
-She was Fulbright Fellow and Visiting Professor in several Universities, among which Warwick (Leverhulme Professor), Columbia Law School (BNL Professor), Cambridge (where she held the Arthur Goodhart Chair in Legal Science 2006-2007), Stockholm, Lund, University College London.
-She holds Ph.D.
-Honoris Causa in Law at the Universities of Stockholm (2006) and Hasselt (2012).
+She was a Fulbright Fellow and visiting professor at several universities, among which Warwick (Leverhulme Professor), Columbia Law School (BNL Professor), Cambridge (where she held the Arthur Goodhart Chair in Legal Science 2006-2007), Stockholm, Lund, University College London.
+She holds a Ph.D.
+Honoris Causa in law at the universities of Stockholm (2006) and Hasselt (2012).